by Gary Menchen ©2003-2016 by Gary Menchen, all rights reserved. Please click on the link to send comments, suggestions etc.

 Introduction Memoirs General Histories Studies Fiction

 This bibliography of books related to the Peninsular War in Spain and Portugal, 1808-1814, is based on citations I collected over a decade ago.
-I've done some cleanup, added some links that may be useful, and increased the total number of entries; there are nearly 480 different titles in 685 editions listed.
-There are nearly a hundred links to the full text of older books.
+I've done some cleanup, added some links that may be useful, and increased the total number of entries; there are nearly 500 different titles in 720 editions listed.
+There are over 200 books with links to their full text online.

-Only books in English are included; there are some translations, primarily from the French.
-Its worth noting that Conan Doyle thought that the best of the memoirs were written by the French; he thought that Marbot's Adventures were "the first of all soldier books in the world".
+Mostly books in English are included; there are some translations, primarily from the French.
+Arthur Conan Doyle thought that the best of the memoirs were written by the French and that Marbot's Adventures were "the first of all soldier books in the world".

 Sources include book dealer catalogs (which shows how long ago this project was started), library catalogs, my own modest collections, and works cited by authors writing on the subject.
 One consequence of this approach is that I have not physically examined all of the entries.
-I will note as a warning that, for example, Charles Oman's book Wellington's Army contains what one would expect to be an authoritative listing of memoirs; even there I sometimes find discrepancies between the listing and the actual book when available to me.
+I will note as a warning that, for example, Charles Oman's book Wellington's Army contains what one would expect to be an authoritative listing of memoirs; on examination its clear that his citations are often to binding titles or his own abbreviated record of the book titles, and not exactly as they appear on the title pages.

 Links that may be available include